St. Louis County Council reduces proposed budget by $49M; vote likely Tuesday

 The council’s plan eliminates more than 300 positions that had been vacant for 12 months or more.
 Out-of-town travel and training are also off the table for 2026.

-The council, Webb said, looked closely at how much departments had spent from their budgets over the last several years.
+The council, Webb said, looked closely at how much departments had spent from their budgets over the past several years.

 “On average, they were spending 10% less than what was given to them,” she said.
 “When you have an $81 million deficit, every penny counts.”